< Back

 *Madonna and Child with Eight Saints.
 Wood, 145 x 122.

 Cut at the top (the fragmentary red wings suggest that the apex was originally filled with cherubim).
 The inscription along the base of the Virgin's throne, giving the artist's name in gold Gothic capitals, has been restored several times.
-The original date included in the inscription has been variously read as 1315, 1316, 1340 or 1343; but while the exact year is in doubt, there is now agreement on a dating in the early 1340s.
+The original date been variously read as 1315, 1316, 1340 or even 1343; but while the exact year is in doubt, there is now agreement on a dating in the early 1340s.
 The picture was described by Vasari, who saw it in the church of San Francesco at Pistoia, as ‘Our Lady with some angels very well arranged about her’.
 Vasari, misreading the signature, called the painter 'Laurati' – thus failing to recognise that Pietro was the brother of Ambrogio Lorenzetti.
 Vasari mentions a predella, with ‘small, alert, very lively figures’, which is now lost.
 The picture was acquired by the Uffizi in 1799, exchanged by a Pistoian senator, Giovan Battista Cellesi, for a painting by Sano di Tito.
 In 1864, Crowe and Cavalcaselle reported that 'the injury done to the picture renders it a poor example of Pietro's manner'.
 The flesh tones were described as 'an untransparent brownish grey'.
 A major restoration was carried out in 1929, and the colours – the ultramarine of the Virgin’s mantle and the paler blues of the angels’ tunics – now appear extraordinarily fresh.

 Florence.
 Palazzo Vecchio (Loeser Collection).